Pay Research Subjects

 Tango card is an electronic code that is provided to the subject that can be used to purchase gift cards from online vendors that do not charge fees and the cards never expire.

-For short-term studies, you may want to consider using a field advance to pay research subjects.
+For short-term studies, you may want to consider using a Field Advance to pay research subject.
+Please refer to the Field Advance page for details.

 Protecting Research Subject Participant Data In Workday